miso-lims/miso-lims/docs/user_manual/site_configuration.md

 authentication, you will have to have an account in that system, and also have to be included in the correct group(s) to access MISO.
 Your MISO administrators may not be directly responsible for creating these accounts or managing the groups, but they should be able to help you get set up.

+MISO may also be configured to use SAML single sign-on.
+In this case, you will log in using the "Log in with SSO" button and authenticate with your organization's identity provider instead of entering your password directly into MISO.
+As with LDAP or Active Directory authentication, your account and group membership must already exist in the external identity system and include the roles needed to access MISO.

 If you require a new account, password reset, or are otherwise unable to log in to MISO, you should talk to your MISO administrators.